pw4rn3r/ECE382/notes/L4/index.md

 Review - Who can name the three different instruction types?
 One operand, relative jump, and two operand.

 **[On side board]**  Who recognizes this table from last time?
 What is it?

-Notice that in two operand, we've only got one bit for Ad - meaning it can only use two of the available addressing modes.

 | 15 | 14 | 13 | 12 | 11 | 10 | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |